 What is the level of market penetration generally for routing and scheduling tools in consumer goods sales organisations?

 For organisations still operating according to traditional methods, multi-criterion route planning and optimization for a sales force is nothing less than a cultural revolution!
-Such a revolution will be fruitful a lot more rapidly when a dependable change management device is put in place to support each salesperson as they adopt the new working methods and tools.
+Such a revolution will be fruitful a lot more rapidly when a is put in place to support each salesperson as they adopt the new working methods and tools.